 Playing with the GSC Removals Tool

-Google Search Console has made it easy for website owners to temporarily block pages from Google Search results with their Removals Tool.
+Google Search Console has made it easy for website owners to temporarily hide pages from Google’s search results with their Removals Tool.
 However, using this tool inappropriately can result in a complete disappearance from Google Search, as LinkedIn once learned the hard way.